andrwtran/cheddar/README.md

  Users can tag Transactions with preset categories and filter Transactions by categories.

 #### 4. Budgets
- Users can create budgets which track monthly spending and category spending and can see visualizations of their progress.
+ Users can edit preset budgets which track monthly spending and category spending and can see visualizations of their progress.

 ## Useful Links
 -- [Database Diagram](https://github.com/andrwtran/cheddar/wiki/Database-Schema)